digital-asset/dazl-client/README.md

 SPDX-License-Identifier: Apache-2.0

-Rich Python bindings for accessing Ledger API-based applications.
+Rich Python bindings for accessing Canton 2.x Ledger API-based applications.
+It is not intended for use with Canton 3.x.

 Documentation
 -------------